 What Exactly Are Window Boxes?

 The beauty of window boxes with flowers lies in their versatility.
-They can be adapted to suit any architectural style, from traditional to contemporary, and can be customized to reflect your personal taste and preferences.
+And they can be adapted to suit any architectural style, from traditional to contemporary, and can be customized to reflect your personal taste and preferences.
 Whether you prefer classic blooms like geraniums and petunias, or more exotic varieties like orchids and succulents, the possibilities are endless.
-Window boxes also offer a practical solution for those with limited gardening space, allowing you to enjoy the beauty of flowers even if you don't have a traditional garden.
+And window boxes also offer a practical solution for those with limited gardening space, allowing you to enjoy the beauty of flowers even if you don't have a traditional garden.
 They are particularly well-suited for apartments, condominiums, and urban dwellings where space is at a premium.

 The Science Behind Thriving Window Boxes